We are pleased to provide this outlet for them to share their work with you.

 Click on images to see full screen.

 Linda is a practical creative spirit, always making something to use around the house or garden.
 One of her specialty's is making homemade soap.
-Using all natural ingredients, her soaps have that old fashioned handmade appeal with wonderful scents and they feel great on your skin.
+Using all natural ingredients, her soaps have that old fashioned handmade appeal with wonderful natural scents and they feel great on your skin.
 Quilting is another hobby that keeps her hands busy as she quilts all her quilts the old fashioned way - by hand!
-You'll find Linda at home in Teasdale making soap, quilts, computer graphics, gardening, canning - doing what she loves to do.
+You'll find Linda at home in Teasdale making soap, quilts, computer graphics, gardening, canning - just doing what she loves to do.

 Kalene is a Loa native.
 She began quilting 12 years ago as part of her recovery from health issues.
 Kalene says, “Non-traditional quilts appealed to me so I pursued the style called ‘landscape art’ and ‘modern minimal.’
 I’m inspired by the spectacular scenery of Capitol Reef National Park.”
 Kalene has 3 children and 5 grand-children.
 When not quilting, Kalene enjoys riding motorcycles and hiking in the area.

 Troy, along with sons Clinton and Austin make a variety of wood spoons and other kitchen utensils with emphasis on reclaimed or salvaged wood: Pecan from orchards in southern Arizona removed for a housing development; Olive from the University of Arizona's agriculture department; Apple, Black Walnut, and Apricot from a friend here in Wayne County.
 The burnished look of salvaged wine barrel stave wood is the red wine staining from the inside of the barrel.